 That’s why it is important to learn how to distinguish original lustre from something which may have been done in order to try and artificially replace that lustre.

 Grading correctly is even harder than it sounds.
-These days a coin's grade is generally determined by the overall look and feel of the coin and that includes five factors, the strike, wear or condition, lustre, colour, and its attractiveness.
+Today a coin's grade is generally determined by five factors, the strike, wear or condition, lustre, colour, and attractiveness.
 Although attractiveness is a very subjective factor.

-In the old days a coin was either new or it was used, a used coin could be Fine or it could be Extremely Fine, it was just not new.
-Today, because of the difference in price between an almost new coin and a new coin, you just have to be much more careful.
+In the old days, a coin was either new or it was used.
+A used coin could be Fine or it could be Extremely Fine, it was just not new.
+Today, because of the difference in price between an almost new coin and a new coin, you have to be more careful.

 Going from the lowest grade to the highest the coin grading system in the UK is as follows: